shanmukh1608/Sentiment-Analysis-COVID19-Tweets/README.md

 #### SVM

-The SVM classifier was not able to train to completetion due to the RAM limitations on Google Colab.
-We aim to find ways to train the model by using more advanced preprocessing and dimensionality reduction techniques.
+The SVM classifier was not able to train to completion due to the time complexity being (O(n_samples^2 * n_features)).
+Since this is a language based dataset it is important to retain features to capture the sentiment of the tweet effectively.
+The training time for SVM cannot be reduced further without sacrificing information.

+## Conclusion
+In the study so far, we have processed about 6 months of data representing the tweets during multiple waves of COVID-19.
+We have utilized PCA for feature selection and have trained several supervised models to compare their performance in classifying the sentiment of these tweets.
+The models were compared using four different metrics.
+We found that Random Forest performs better than the rest of the models with only the Neural Network (MLP) showing a comparable performance based on the metrics that we have tested.

 ## References
 [1] Kaur, H., Ahsaan, S.U., Alankar, B. et al. “A Proposed Sentiment Analysis Deep Learning Algorithm for Analyzing COVID-19 Tweets.”
 Inf Syst Front 23, 1417–1429 (2021). https://doi.org/10.1007/s10796-021-10135-7.